jiangsheng/jiangsheng.github.io/docs/blogs/2011/01/microsoft-mvp-again-2.rst

 .. meta::
-   :description: Image by EJeffson via Flickr
+   :description: Image by EJeffson via Flickr The award email is almost identical to last year’s, so I assume Microsoft would go greener and more renewable with the Microsoft MV

 Microsoft MVP again
 ===================